broadinstitute/ops-terra-utils/CONTRIBUTING.md

          "id ":"8b137972-f81a-4581-a01b-22a5ae5a68fc"}
       ```

-dev/submit_wdl_to_cromwell.sh azure_tdr_to_gcp_file_transfer.py wdl/FileExportAzureTdrToGcp/test_inputs.json | jq

 ### Adding libraries to the Docker image:
 - If you need to add a new library to the Docker image, update the `requirements.txt` with the new library.

 ## Automated Tests
 We have two automated tests run via GitHub actions: linting and `womtools` for WDL validation.

 ## Submitting Changes
 Before merging any branches to main:
 1. Ensure that all tests pass.
 2. Update the README with any new information about the repository or its contents.
 3. Update WDL-specific README with any new information about the WDLs.
-4. Test python code locally and if WDL changes are made, test the WDLs in a Terra Workspace.
+4. Test Python code locally and if WDL changes are made, test the WDLs in a Terra Workspace.
-5. Get approval from a team member
+5. Get approval on the PR from a team member